ndevu3399/jokify/README.md

 # 🎭 Jokify - Random Jokes & Quotes
 Jokify is a fun and simple web application that generates random jokes and quotes to brighten your day.
-Users can fetch general jokes, dad jokes, Kanye West quotes, and inspirational quotes with a single click.
+Users can fetch general jokes, dad jokes, and Kanye West quotes with a single click.

 # 📌 Features
 ✅ Get a random joke or quote instantly.